SAP-samples/btp-task-center-integration/btp-inital-setup/trust-setup-with-btp.md

 ![BTP subdomain](images/btp_subdomain.png)

-**Congratulations!** With this step you have finalized the setup of the trust configuration.
+**Congratulations!** With this step you have finalized the setup of the trust configuration for your BTP sub account.